 Protein is an important part of staying healthy.
-It helps you feel fuller for longer, it repairs muscles and bone cells, making hormones and enzymes, and other important bodily processes.
+It helps you feel fuller for longer, it repairs muscles and bone cells, making hormones and enzymes, and other vital bodily processes.
 Protein is also responsible for keeping you energized!
-Make sure you’re getting enough protein with our Protein+ plan

 Average cost: $0.17 (dried, per pound)

 Chickpeas are a great resource for those looking for cheap vegetarian protein sources!
 In addition to having 19.5g of protein per half cup, chickpeas are also a healthy legume that can help lower blood pressure, manage blood sugar, and improve bone and heart health.

 This powerhouse grain packs a whopping 13g of protein per 100 grams when cooked!
 The protein content will change, however depending on what kind you get.
 Your best bet for the highest protein content is from steel cut because they retain all the nutritional value of whole grain oats (which are also packed with fiber).

 Cooked black beans have about 8g of protein per half cup.
 This is one of the more filling cheap protein sources because of their high fiber and carbohydrate content.

 Average cost: $1.47 (per serving)